cadenz-assignments/ICS3U-Template-AStarPathFinding/README.md

 1. Clone this github repository
 2. Once thats done, do `npm install` inside the newly cloned folder.
 3. You should be good to go.
 Use `npm start` to run the code.

+## Code fragments
+If you are stuck somewhere, feel free to check out the (code fragments)[https://gist.github.com/Caden-Z]